Carlisle Canal: Operation

 The committee set about encouraging trade on the canal, and built a timber yard at Carlisle.
 Shortly afterwards, the Treasury altered the rules on coastal taxes, and repealed the duties on coal, stone and slate carried between Whitehaven and Carlisle.
 However, no one could be found to run a trade in coal, so in June the committee sent a boat called Mary to Harrington to fetch some, which they then sold, but decided not to run the coal trade directly.
-Towing of boats on the canal was organised by a group of men call Trackers, and by the end of the year, tolls of £928 had been collected.
+Towing of boats on the canal was organised by a group of men called Trackers, and by the end of the year tolls of £928 had been collected.
 In 1824, they kick-started a trade in bricks, by importing two boat loads, which they sold from the quays at Carlisle.
 Suspecting that the reservoir might not be adequate for the number of boats using the canal, they built a feeder from the river, with a water wheel to raise the water to the level of the canal.
 There were attempts to avoid the tolls on the canal, with some ships carrying timber waiting for favourable tides, and using the river to reach Rockcliffe, where the timber was loaded into carts.

 In 1825 the Carlisle & Liverpool Steam Navigation Company were looking to start a passenger service from Liverpool, and asked for an exclusive berth for their ship.
 The committee paid for a new berth, the cost to be repaid by the Navigation Company over the next ten years, and also bought a second-hand packet boat called Bailie Nicol Jarvie, to ferry the passengers from Port Carlisle to Carlisle.
 They leased it to a local innkeeper, Alexander Cockburn, for £30 per year, and the service began on 1 July 1826.
 The steamer service to Liverpool began at about the same time, although the packet boat only ran in the summer months to begin with.
 As well as passengers, the steamer also carried goods, and these were carried along the canal by lighters.
 The Solway Hotel opened in Port Carlisle soon afterwards.